LaVitae/SVP-on-Linux/README.md

 As I do not have the capacity to test on more distributions and I am not as talented in coding, pull requests and posting issues are highly appreciated!
 Please post your potential improvements!
 Thank you!

+### Known issues

+* GPU acceleration is not available, SVP is running on CPU-only

 ## Changelog

 ### Ubuntu-based